Cyclic Implicit Complexity: Two-sorted circular systems on notation

-where the semantics for the new system extends the one for $\bcnorec$ in the obvious way, and the notion of (progressing) thread is induced by the given colouring.\footnote{Note that the totality argument of \Cref{prop:prog-total} still applies in the presence of these rules, cf.~also \cite{Das2021,KPP21}.} We have: \begin{cor} $f(\vec x; )$ is definable by a regular progressing $\bcnorec+ \{\cntr_\n, \cntr_\sn \}$-coderivation iff it is definable by a regular progressing $\bcnorec$-coderivation. \end{cor} \begin{proof} [Proof idea] The former system is equivalent to $\ct_0$ from \cite{Das2021}, whose type 1 functions are just those of $\ntgodel 1$ by \cite[Corollary 80]{Das2021}, which are all defined by regular progressing $\bcnorec$-coderivations by \Cref{prop:BNOREC=CT0} above. \end{proof}
+where the semantics for the new system extends the one for $\bcnorec$ in the obvious way, and the notion of (progressing) thread is induced by the given colouring.\footnote{Note that the totality argument of \Cref{prop:prog-total} still applies in the presence of these rules, cf.~also \cite{Das2021}.} We have: \begin{cor} $f(\vec x; )$ is definable by a regular progressing $\bcnorec+ \{\cntr_\n, \cntr_\sn \}$-coderivation if and only if it is definable by a regular progressing $\bcnorec$-coderivation. \end{cor}

-\begin{rem} The reader may at this point wonder if a direct ‘contraction-admissibility' argument exists for the rules in~\eqref{eqn:explicit-contraction}.
-First, notice that $\cntr_\n$ can be derived in $\bcnorec$:

-While a similar derivation exists for $\cntr_{\sq}$, note that this crucially does not preserve the same notion of thread (cf.~colours above) and so does not, a priori, preserve progressiveness. \end{rem}